chromaui/learnstorybook.com/content/intro-to-storybook/react/en/data.md

 )(PureTaskList);
 ```

+Now that we have some real data populating our component, obtained from Redux, we could have wired it to `src/app.js` and render the component there.
+But for now let's hold off doing that and continue on our component-driven journey.

+Don't worry about it we'll take care of it in the next chapter.

 At this stage our Storybook tests will have stopped working, as the `TaskList` is now a container, and no longer expects any props, instead it connects to the store and sets the props on the `PureTaskList` component it wraps.

 However, we can easily solve this problem by simply rendering the `PureTaskList` --the presentational component, to which we've just added the `export` statement in the previous step-- in our Storybook stories: